jaredbt/gearset-mcp-server/README.md

 ### Job ID Issues
 - CI job IDs can be found in the Gearset web interface
 - Go to Continuous Integration > Your Job > Copy Job ID

+## Support

+**Important:** This is a personal, open-source project maintained by community contributors.

+- **For issues with this MCP server**: Please open an issue on [GitHub Issues](https://github.com/jaredbt/gearset-mcp-server/issues)
+- **For Gearset product support**: Contact Gearset directly through their official support channels
+- **For API questions**: Refer to [Gearset's official API documentation](https://docs.gearset.com/en/collections/10441571-gearset-api)

+We welcome community contributions and will do our best to address issues, but please understand this is maintained on a volunteer basis.

 ## Contributing